RS-labhub/AI-CHaTBoT/readme.md

 <br>

 > Note: When running it for the first time, it can take about 10-15mins, as per your system's specification.
-It is highly recommended to use in the system which have atleast 8Gb of RAM and some Graphics Card.
+It is highly recommended to use in the system which have atleast 16Gb of RAM and some Graphics Card.
+Otherwise, it may lead to crash/hanging up your system.

 <br>